rspber/tsdesktop/README.md

     - Build

-7. Use BOOTSEL to upload *.uf2 examples
+7. Use bootselBoot tool to upload *.uf2 examples

 ## Arduino